 If you prefer a guided experience, there are organized tours available to the Tiger Cave Temple that often include visits to other popular attractions in Krabi, such as the Emerald Pool and Krabi Hot Springs.
-These tours typically depart from Krabi, Ao Nang, and Klong Muang, and may also offer hotel pick-up services.
+These tours depart from Krabi, Ao Nang, and Klong Muang, and may also offer hotel pick-up services.

 Recommended Guided Tour – Krabi: Tiger Temple, Hot Springs & Crystal Pool Jungle Tour